UMDBPP/MARS/README.md

-# SupersonicCutdown
-###University of Maryland Balloon Payload Program
+#SupersonicCutdown
-Arduino code for Supersonic cutdown module (Arduino Uno with BMP180 pressure sensor).
-Use Arduino IDE to upload (https://www.arduino.cc/en/Main/Software)
+##Arduino sketch for Supersonic EM Cutdown module (Arduino Uno with BMP180 pressure sensor attached)

-Made for the Balloon Payload Project at the University of Maryland Space Systems Laboratory
+###Developed for the Space Systems Laboratory at the University of Maryland

+##Pins
+electromagnet is on pin 13 (Arduino Uno)
+BMP180 green wire -> SDA
+BMP180 blue wire -> SCL
+BMP180 white wire -> 3.3v
+BMP180 black wire -> GND

+##Installation
+Copy this folder into your_arduino_workspace/ and use the Arduino IDE (https://www.arduino.cc/en/Main/Software) to upload

 ##Dependencies
 - https://github.com/UMDBPP/BalloonModuleCommonUtilities.git